Tomius/pyromaze/README.md

 Pyromaze is a universal OpenGL 3.3 game engine, with a simple game implemented in it.

 It features voxel cone tracing global illumination.
+The game tries to show how much difference it makes in especially dark scenes.
 A screenshot with global global illumation:
 ![screenshot](screenshots/with_vct.png)
 And a screenshot without:
 ![screenshot](screenshots/without_vct.png)